On Robustness in Optimization-Based Constrained Iterative Learning Control: Optimization Based ILC Policy Design

 to ensure constraint satisfaction; \item We precondition the algorithm using the model by setting $W = M^T Q M + R$. \end{enumerate} These modifications to the forward-backwards algorithm result in the following optimization-based ILC policy

 where $\bar F(y,u) = M^TQ(y - r) + Ru$.
-Notice that under this preconditioner selection and in the absence of constraints, the resulting algorithm (\ref{eq:ILC_policy}) is identical to the norm-optimal ILC algorithms in the literature, e.g., \cite{barton2010norm}, with the addition of the step-size parameter $\alpha$ and without an input variation penalty term in the cost function.
+Under this preconditioner selection and in the absence of constraints, the algorithm (\ref{eq:ILC_policy}) is identical to the norm-optimal ILC algorithms in the literature, e.g., \cite{barton2010norm}, with the addition of the step-size parameter $\alpha$ and without an input variation penalty in the cost function.